Return to First Part of Chapter

-Receives or has been determined to be eligible to receive on the child's behalf the Canada Child Tax Benefit (CCTB) under s.122.61 of the Income Tax Act (Canada), either as a full or as a shared-custody parent;
+Receives or has been determined to be eligible to receive on the child's behalf the payment under s.122.61 of the Income Tax Act (Canada), either as a full or as a shared-custody parent;

-Has primary care and control of the child, as long as a CCTB application is pending OR the applicant/recipient is categorically ineligible for CCTB because of their immigration status;
+Has primary care and control of the child, as long as a such an application is pending OR the applicant/recipient is categorically ineligible for the payment because of their immigration status;

 The custody requirement of B is also satisfied where there is equal (as determined by the administrator with respect to any given month) shared physical custody [Reg s.2(3.1)].
-However, where someone other than the applicant/recipient is eligible for the CCTB, B is NOT met [Reg s.2(3.2)].
+However, where someone other than the applicant/recipient is eligible for the payment under 122.61 of the Income Tax Act, B is NOT met [Reg s.2(3.2)].

-If the minor is 16 or older and has offspring of their own, the minor parent - if required by the administrator - must participate in an approved program of activities that will assist with completion of a high school diploma, development of employment skills, and development of parenting skills; OR
+If the minor is 16 or older and has offspring of their own, the minor parent if required by the administrator, must participate in an approved program of activities that will assist with completion of a high school diploma, development of employment skills, and development of parenting skills.